binaryphile/concorde/README.md

 -   encourage use of functions

--   encourage use of local variables and reducing dependence on globals;
+-   encourage use of local variables and reduce dependence on globals;
-    generally reducing namespace clutter
+    generally reduce namespace clutter

--   make arrays and hashes (associative arrays) friendlier and more useful
+-   make arrays and hashes (associative arrays) friendlier

--   make debugging easier with tracebacks
+-   make debugging easier

--   provide a reasonably programmable option parser
+-   make option parsing standard

--   reduce the visual noise of excess punctuation wherever possible (quotes, braces, dollar-signs)
+-   reduce visual noise (quotes, braces, dollar-signs)

--   encourage an "OO-lite" method of marrying code to complex data structures in an approachable way

-Most of these goals are intertwined, and many of the provided functions rely on and build off of each other.
+-   encourage patterns with some of the advantages of object-orientation

 With this toolset, it is simple to create bash scripts which: